gnosis/dx-docs/source/build-on-top-of-dutchx.md

 # Build on top of the DutchX
-For following this guide, you should be familiar with:
+To follow this guide, you should be familiar with:
-* Basics about Ethereum network
+* Basics of the Ethereum network
 * Truffle projects
 * Node and NPM